The Simple Guide on Trading Financial Markets

 Remember to always manage risk since that is the only thing we can truly control as traders.

-Profits are impossible to predict so as long as your risk stays small and your wins stay big you will profit in the long run.
+Profits are impossible to predict so as long as your risk stays small and your wins stay big you will virtual profit in the long run.

-90% of traders fail in the trading only because they lack the emotional control, discipline and patience.
-If you master these things it will not only improve your trading but also you as a person.
+90% of traders fail in the simulated trading only because they lack the emotional control, discipline and patience.
+If you master these things it will not only improve your simulated trading but also you as a person.

 Trading the financial markets involves putting your money on the line.
 For beginner to intermediate traders it is difficult to cope with losses and difficult holding on to trades due to the emotions taking control.